kubernetes/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

 ### New PodConditions

-The following condition types are introduced to account for different reasons for pod termination (we focus on covering these scenarios were the new condition makes it easier to determine if a failed pod should be restarted):
+A new condition type, called `TargetedForDisruption`, is introduced to indicate a pod failure caused by external disruption.
+In order to account for different reasons for pod termination we add the following reason types based on the invocation context (we focus on covering these scenarios were the new condition makes it easier to determine if a failed pod should be restarted):
-- PreemptedByScheduler (Pod preempted by kube-scheduler)
+- PreemptionByKubeScheduler (Pod preempted by kube-scheduler)
-- EvictedByTaints (Pod evicted by kube-controller-manager due to taints)
+- DeletionByTaintManager (Pod evicted by kube-controller-manager due to taints)
+- EvictionByEvictionAPI (Pod deleted by Eviction API)
-- GarbageCollected (an orphaned Pod terminated by GC)
+- DeletionByPodGC (an orphaned Pod deleted by pod GC)
-- EvictedByAPI (Pod evicted by Eviction API)
-- EvictedFromUnhealthyNode (initiated by the node lifecycle controller)

 The already existing `status.conditions` field in Pod will be used by kubernetes control plane components (kube-scheduler and kube-controller-manager) to append